m-labs/artiq/doc/manual/configuring.rst

 Regarding IPv6, note that the device also has a link-local address that corresponds to its EUI-64, which can be used simultaneously to the (potentially unrelated) IPv6 address defined by using the ``ip6`` configuration key.

+If problems persist, see the :ref:`network troubleshooting <faq-networking>` section of the FAQ.

 .. _core-device-config:

 Configuring the core device